szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 * Saliency maps on single object, non-occluded images tend to be highly correlated to ground truths.
 * Maps on high texture and multiple different object classes tend to be very negatively correlated with ground truths.
 * The standard text bias is not present in CAMs, but is present in ground truths.
 * Human bias (particularly human faces) is particularly evident in ground truths (as expected), but not really the case in CAMs.
-Interestingly, in cat and dog images, both human and CAM show a bias towards faces.
+Interestingly, in cat and dog images, both human and CAM show a bias towards faces, suggesting model training bias.
 ______
 ______
 ## Acknowledgements